afialapis/cacheiro/README.md

 If `true`, cache will be clean right after initialization.
 (It applies only to `redis` or `combined`).
 Default is `false`.

 ### `ttl`
 Expiration time in miliseconds for the cached values.
 They can be setted also at item level on `cache.setItem(key, value, ttl)`.
-Default is `86400000 * 30`, 30 days.
+Default is `86400000`, 1 day.
+Notice that for `memory` cache, `ttl` is handled though `setTimeout`.
+This has a limit of 32-buit integers (max `ttl` is `2147483647`, a bit less of 25 days).

 ### `log`
 It can be a string with the log level (`silly`, `debug`, `info`, `warn`, `error`) or a class exposing methods named as those log levels, for example: